lao-py/lao-py/README.md

 Hi!
 I'm Lao Takanava!
-So, I'm learning python now and want to lern pentest.
+So, I'm learning python now and want to learn pentest.
 Thanks